A Leadership Framework – and how to keep it running

 But after the pilot finished and I had reported my recommendations, the corporate commercial consultancy pipeline was empty.
 For months, our team had nothing to do, with no new projects within sight.
 No projects, not gaining experience, no development.
 I asked my boss if I could join another team which was drowning in work, so that I could be and feel useful, but he refused to let me go.

 My colleague and I got frustrated, bored and eventually demotivated.
-Not because we were not jetting around the world, but because we felt we were too young to drink coffee all day, surf the Internet and leave at 3 pm to drink beers at the lake.
+Not because we were not jetting around the world, but because we felt we were too young to drink coffee all day, surf the Internet and leave at 3 pm to drink Erdingers at Lake Zurich.
 The little desk racers only offered some relief, but not enough.

 A few months later, a new team needed consultants.
 I volunteered and joined them.
 I was welcomed and I felt like part of a team, I learned a lot and could contribute again.
 The pipeline was so full, that we worked 80 hours a week, and slept more in planes and hotels, than at home, but I felt useful.
 I never returned to my old boss.